-What You Need To Know About Alleged Russian Payments To Trump's Lawyer Cohen
+What You Need To Know About Alleged Russian Payments To Trump Lawyer Cohen

 First, the story it tells undercuts the accounts given by Trump and another of his attorneys, Rudy Giuliani, about the payments to Daniels.
 Giuliani has said Trump wasn't aware at the time about what his retainer to Cohen was buying — the Daniels agreement or anything else — and didn't learn about it until recently.
 But Trump said Giuliani didn't have a good grasp of the facts, without substituting any of his own.

-If that is because Trump knew he hadn't reimbursed Cohen, or knew that Vekselberg had underwritten the nondisclosure agreement, that is a big deal.
+It would be a big deal if Trump knew he hadn't reimbursed Cohen or knew that Vekselberg had underwritten the nondisclosure agreement.
 It would confirm his awareness of a financial relationship between Trump's camp and a Russian oligarch whom the United States included in the list of people hit by economic restrictions earlier this year in retaliation for the election interference.

 Second, the story appears to depict a previously unknown influence business that Cohen was running early in the Trump administration, apparently selling his access to corporate clients.
 Companies including AT&T wanted to know what to make of Trump and his advisers and evidently were paying Cohen to find out.

-It's also significant because in October of 2016, AT&T announced that it wanted to buy media conglomerate Time Warner, which owns CNN.
+It's also significant because in October 2016, AT&T announced that it wanted to buy media conglomerate Time Warner, which owns CNN.
 The cable network is a frequent target of Trump's and vice versa.
 The Trump administration opposes the putative merger.

-In another case, the payments may have bought simple facetime: Trump met with the CEOs of Novartis and Bayer in January when he flew to Switzerland for the World Economic Forum.
+In another case, the payments may have bought simple face time: Trump met with the CEOs of Novartis and Bayer in January when he flew to Switzerland for the World Economic Forum.

 Third, and more broadly, Avenatti's document changes the nature of the Russia imbroglio from a story about potential personal relationships and long-term conspiracy to one about money and payments.

-Were other powerful Russians other than Vekselberg paying people in the Trump camp?
+Were powerful Russians other than Vekselberg paying people in the Trump camp?
 If so, when did those payments begin and what did they buy?
 How much of the money is traceable?

 Avenatti's material suggests the Treasury Department and the special counsel's office have bank and other records documenting wire transfers.
 There also have been indications, however, that special counsel investigators may be looking into whether powerful Russians have flown cash into the United States for use as part of influence campaigns here.